 Finding emails with UpLead is as easy as looking them up.
 You can use UpLead’s Contact Search to browse millions of profiles, filtering with over 50 criteria to find the emails you’re looking for.

-Look for the right job title, along with the industry, location, and any other details you have.
+Look for the right job title, industry, location, and other details you have.
 UpLead will give you a list of leads who fit within that description.
 All you need to do is select the profiles you want to download and start sending your cover letter to them.

 Contact Search is perfect for looking up emails and profiles belonging to anyone who fits a specific user persona, creating a list of emails, and sending messages in bulk.